 Keep in mind that the mileage rates will be available only if the capital allowance has not been claimed previously.
-If the capital allowance has been already claimed, the landlord may have to wait until the tax years for which the claim has been made expires.
+If the capital allowance has been already claimed, the landlord may have to wait until the tax years for which the claim back mileage allowance has been expired.
 For instance, if the landlord has claimed mileage reimbursement for the period 2013–2016, the mileage rates can be claimed from 2017 onward.
 However, this will prevent further claims based on capital allowances.

 Record of Landlord Mileage Claim

-Mileage claim can be recorded by filling out a claim form for each property.
-This will help the landlord Accountant in London to calculate the correct mileage.
+Mileage claims can be recorded by filling out a claim form for each property.
+This will help the landlord Accountant to calculate the correct mileage.
 Your accountant can create a mileage template that you need to fill out to record expenses for each trip.
 The template needs to be updated every time you make a trip to the property.

-Keep in mind that the 45 pence that is the mileage rate allowed for each vehicle is not affected by the number of people in the vehicle.
-The rate generally covers the general running costs, wear and tear, insurance and fuel costs.
-However, you cannot claim additional costs above than the mileage rate.
+Keep in mind that the 45 pence that are the mileage rate allowed for each vehicle are not affected by the number of people in the vehicle.
+The rate generally covers the general running costs, wear and tear, insurance, and fuel costs.
+However, you cannot claim additional costs above then the mileage rate.

 Also, you cannot claim combined mileage for the rental property with personal visits.
 For instance, suppose that your rental property is located in Leeds.
 You decide to visit your friends who are also located in the area.
 You cannot combine the trip to your friends with the rental property mileage, which HMRC calls a ‘duality of purpose’.
-Also, you cannot combine a trip to the property with a trip to the supermarket.
+Also, you cannot combine a trip to the property on a trip to the supermarket.

-If you own a property as an individual, you should contact an experienced landlord accountant in London to find out how to claim mileage reimbursements.
-There are specific rules that you should follow to claim mileage allowance.
+If you own a property as an individual, you should contact an experienced landlord accountant to find out how to claim mileage reimbursements.
+There are specific rules that you should follow to claim a mileage allowance.